 - Interactive applications

-- Telnet, ssh and rlogin
+- E.g., ssh

 - Generate many small packets (e.g., keystrokes)

 - Small packets are wasteful

 - Mostly header (e.g., 40 bytes of header, 1 of data)

 - Appealing to reduce the number of packets

 - Could force every packet to have some minimum size

 - ... but, what if the person doesn't type more characters?

 - Need to balance competing trade-offs

 - Send larger packets

 - ... but don't introduce much delay by waiting